This guide will show you how to manage Audits in Kiuwan Life Cycle.

 In Kiuwan, you can pre-define as many Audits as you want as a set of checkpoints that are evaluated when the Audit is applied.
 These pre-defined Audits will be available in your account to be assigned to applications.
 The specific Audit assigned to an application is automatically applied to the results of any delivery analysis of that application.

 For example, we have an application with a baseline analysis describing the actual state of the application (current defects and indicator level).
 And we want to define a corporate policy stating that any delivery (total or partial) of that application must not contain any new defect.
 In such a case, that delivery should not be accepted.

 In this case, we can define an Audit to check that any delivery does not contain any new defect.
-In case of a new defect, the Audit will FAIL, otherwise it will be OK.
+In the case of a new defect, the Audit will FAIL, otherwise, it will be OK.